snuson/optimizer/README.md

 > Generally in R, functional programming is much more important than object-oriented programming, because you typically solve complex problems by decomposing them into simple functions, not simple objects.--

-I think a software library like this focuses on complex tasks rather than complex structure and thus benefits from a more functional approach.
+A software library like this focuses on complex tasks rather than complex structure and thus benefits from a more functional approach.

 ## Structure